Wakema Township: Demographics

+The township was one of a few townships outside Kayin State with a majority Karen ethnic population in 2019.
+In 2024, the town is now 50.46% majority Bamar.

 Economy and Transport

 The township generally has slow economic growth and sees difficulty traveling and trading with neighbouring cities due to lacklustre transportation infrastructure.
 The primary industry of the township is agriculture with a large majority of the town dedicated to farmland.
 Like other townships, the primary crop is rice with pulses and chilies as important secondary crops.
 The pulses of Wakema Township are typically destined for Indonesia where its small, green-coloured grain is well known.
-The golden apple snail is a prevalent pest that poses one of the most important problems to year-round rice farmers in the township.There are no animal husbandry zones within the township, but the raising of cows, water buffalo, poultry and fish remaining important aspects of the township's agricultural industry.
+The golden apple snail is a prevalent pest that poses one of the most important problems to year-round rice farmers in the township.
+There are no animal husbandry zones within the township, but the raising of cows, water buffalo, poultry and fish remaining important aspects of the township's agricultural industry.
 There are several factories and industrial operations in Wakema- predominantly rice milling and fish processing plants.

 The township relies primarily on waterways for transport and has no rail connections.
 There are roadways within the town, but they lacked accessible bridges to nearby cities until the 21st century.
 The township is connected to the Einme Township across the Kyungon Bridge on the Pyanmalot River.
 The bridge was opened in 2009 and commissioned on 20 March 2022, by State Administration Council member Aye Nu Sein.

+List of Village Tracts

+The following are Wakema Township's 128 village tracts in the township, which group together 590 recognised villages as of 2024.